 Last, they open their heart to check their answer.
 I love this method if my students are struggling with writing equations.
 What a fun heart math activity.

 The best news is… once you prep this activity once, you can use it again and again year after to make your heart full of math.

 You can easily use subtraction problems on here or so many other math concepts you want to work on.

 Check out these Printables

-You can grab these exclusive freebie printable for this Valentine Math Activity for Kindergarten activity including the hearts to make your own game in case you can’t find the box hearts.
+You can grab this exclusive freebie printable for this Valentine’s Math Activity for Kindergarten activity including the hearts to make your own game in case you can’t find the box hearts.